A Lengthy Detour

 A Rainy Day in Xlitla

 The next day the sun wasn’t shining for us, in fact the heavens had well and truly opened.
-We had a one-day window to see Las Pozas, so we weren’t going to be deterred by the weather!
+However, we only had a one-day window to see Las Pozas.
+Consequently, we weren’t going to be deterred by the weather!
 We took a taxi and arrived at 9.00 am sharp – we had Las Pozas to ourselves and it was only when we were returning to the entrance that the tour groups started to arrive.

 The World of Edward James